urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/6-pokes.md

 ==
 ```

-After testing the `mark`, you'd typically extract the `vase` to the expected type, and then apply whatever logic you need.
+After testing the `mark`, you'd usually extract the `vase` to the expected type,
+and then apply whatever logic you need.
 For example:

 ```hoon
 =/  action  !<(some-type vase)